aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheIamAuthenticationPlugin.md

 ## AWS IAM Database Authentication
 **Note:** To preserve compatibility with customers using the community driver, IAM Authentication requires the [AWS Java SDK RDS v2.x](https://mvnrepository.com/artifact/software.amazon.awssdk/rds) to be included separately in the classpath.
 The AWS Java SDK RDS is a runtime dependency and must be resolved.

-The driver supports Amazon AWS Identity and Access Management (IAM) authentication.
+The Advanced JDBC Wrapper supports Amazon AWS Identity and Access Management (IAM) authentication.
 When using AWS IAM database authentication, the host URL must be a valid Amazon endpoint, and not a custom domain or an IP address.
 <br>ie. `db-identifier.cluster-XYZ.us-east-2.rds.amazonaws.com`

 IAM database authentication use is limited to certain database engines.
 For more information on limitations and recommendations, please [review the IAM documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).

-## How do I use IAM with the driver?
+## How do I use IAM with the advanced JDBC wrapper?
 1. Enable AWS IAM database authentication on an existing database or create a new database with AWS IAM database authentication on the AWS RDS Console:
     1. If needed, review the documentation about [creating a new database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).
     2. If needed, review the documentation about [modifying an existing database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html).